TshireletsoMogwere/TshireletsoMogwere/README.md

  # 💫 About Me:
- I am a Software Engineer student at Codespace. <br>I major in HTML, CSS and basic JavaScript.<br> My career goal is to become a full stack developer and one day own my software engineering company.<br> I am a dedicated, organised and methodical individual.
-I am eager to learn and develop new skills. <br>I am reliable and dependable.
+ I am a Software Engineer student at Codespace.
+I major in HTML, CSS and basic JavaScript.
+My career goal is to become a full stack developer and one day own my software engineering company.
+I am a dedicated, organised and methodical individual.
+I am eager to learn and develop new skills.
+I am reliable and dependable.
 I often seek new responsibilities within a wide range of employment areas.

 ## 🌐 Socials: